FAQ About Adopting

 We desire to adopt a biracial child because we’re white and we like Hispanic culture.

-Please be advised that Hispanics are of the Caucasian race and therefore, children of Anglo-Hispanic descent are not actually biracial.
+Please be advised that Hispanics are of the Caucasian race and therefore, children of Anglo-Hispanic descent are not actually considered biracial.
 (Children of biracial ancestry would be Anglo/African-American or African-American/Hispanic, for example.)

 Can we contact any of your families to talk with them about their experiences with Abrazo?